Anthony Di Pietro

-Anthony Di Pietro (born 15 February 1969) is an Australian businessman who is most known for his longest standing chairmanship of Melbourne Victory FC.
-Alongside the Victory, Di Pietro is also the Chief Executive Officer and a board member of industry leading fruit & vegetable producers and marketers, Premier Fresh Australia, and Australian rules football club, Essendon.
+Anthony Di Pietro (born 15 February 1969) is an Australian businessman from Melbourne, who is most known for his longest standing chairmanship of Melbourne Victory Football Club.
+Alongside the Victory, Di Pietro is also the Vice President of the Essendon Football Club, the Chief Executive Officer of industry leading fruit & vegetable producers and marketers, Premier Fresh Australia, and a board member of produce industry body, the Australian Fresh Produce Alliance.

 Early life and education

 Di Pietro is a University of Melbourne alumni holding a Bachelor of Commerce degree and has delivered the occasional address to the graduating students in the university's Business and Economics faculty.
 He attended John Paul College for high school.

 Agribusiness

 Di Pietro is Group CEO of Premier Fresh Australia.

 The company's farming and marketing enterprises cover all major Australian markets.
 It has farming operations in Queensland, the Northern Territory, South Australia, and Goulburn Valley Victoria.

 Di Pietro voiced his advocacy for an 'Australian-led Asian food boom' and was a key participant in the Victorian Government's 2013 Food Trade initiatives into Asia.

 In March 2019, Di Pietro was a founding director of the Australian Fresh Produce Alliance and is still active as of October 2025.
 For the 2021 calendar year, Di Pietro served as Chair.